bryanhan77/cs262-design-exercise2/README.md

 ```bash
 git clone https://github.com/jared-ni/cs262-design-exercise2.git
 ```
-Then, cd into the repository,
+Then, cd into the repository, and execute the following in terminal:
 ```
 python clock.py
 ```
-To run the unit tests, execute
+To run the unit tests, execute:
 ```
 python test_clock.py
 ```